 But to this day, the 28-year-old virgin story comes up on every first date.
 And I feel bad for using Harry in this way, to tell an unusually entertaining story, but unbeknownst at first the story also tells my dates what I’m looking for.
 I need a man who’s going to take initiative and he can match my own assertiveness.
 And I need to know where the relationship stands, whether we’re dating or just being friends.

-Sometimes when I see a Mini Cooper I am reminded of Harry and our first unsuccessful kiss.
+Sometimes when I see a green BMW I am reminded of Harry and our first unsuccessful kiss.
 I’m glad I at least gave him that.
 And I hope he finds someone who can truly appreciate him.

 I have no pictures of our three-month tenuous relationship.
 Just a few blog posts alluding to it.
 Have I wondered about Harry in the six months since?
 Of course.
 We had a great connection.
 And I’ve dated other guys since then.
 But there’s something bland about dating in DC, and if anything Harry taught me that when you find a great connection you hold onto it.

-We are like ghosts in DC, constantly going through one another.
-And one time Harry took me to Great Falls Park, and like the rapids, he fell off my radar.
+Sometimes, it seems like we are ghosts in DC, constantly going through one another.
+One time, Harry took me to Great Falls Park, and like the rapids, he fell off my radar.
 But that doesn’t mean I didn’t at least admire the beauty of it.